Virtual reality brings back memories to ease Alzheimer's symptoms

 Summary

-This study tests whether virtual reality (VR) reminiscence therapy can reduce behavioral problems and improve quality of life for nursing home residents with mild to moderate Alzheimer's.
-Fifty participants will explore familiar heritage sites through VR, aiming to trigger positive memories.
-The goal is to ease anxiety, depression, and apathy without medication.
+This study tests whether virtual reality (VR) reminiscence therapy can reduce behavioral problems and improve quality of life in 50 nursing home residents with mild to moderate Alzheimer's disease.
+Participants will use VR to explore familiar heritage sites, aiming to trigger positive memories and reduce anxiety, depression, and apathy.
+The approach is non-drug and focuses on comfort and emotional well-being.

 Get updates